-Test Procedures

 Label Thickness

-Conformance to the overall label thickness requirements shall use the ASTM D 374, Method C as referenced and modified in ASTM D 1000.
+Conformance to the overall label thickness requirements shall use ASTM D 374, Method C as referenced and modified in ASTM D 1000.
 Measure the thickness of the label plus the release liner, the release liner alone, and obtain the label thickness by subtraction.

-Bar Code and Two-dimensional Symbology Verification
+Bar Code Verification

-Using a verifier conforming to ISO/IEC 15426-1 (linear symbols) or ISO/IEC 15426-2 (2D symbols) determine conformance to symbol print quality application requirements.
-Symbol print quality shall be determined in accordance with ISO/IEC 15416 (linear symbols) or ISO/IEC 15415 (2D symbols).
-For symbols marked directly on substrates, the ISO/IEC 29158 Information technology – automatic identification - direct part marked (DPM) quality guideline shall be used.
+Using a verifier conforming to ISO/IEC 15426-1 (linear symbols) or ISO/IEC 15426-2 (two-dimensional symbols) determine conformance to symbol print quality application requirements.
+Symbol print quality shall be determined in accordance with ISO/IEC 15416 (linear symbols) or ISO/IEC 15415 (two-dimensional symbols).
+For symbols marked directly on substrates, the ISO/IEC 29158 Information technology – Automatic identification and data capture techniques – Direct Part Marked (DPM) Quality Guideline shall be used.

 Nature of Adhesive

-(Define test procedures for permanent/removable adhesives – remove reqt from this clause) The general nature of the adhesive shall be permanent, pressure sensitive and free from bubbles, voids, and foreign matter.
-The adhesive shall be liquid insoluble, and shall require no moisture, heat, or other preparation prior to, or after application to, clean, dry surfaces.
+The adhesive shall be free from bubbles, voids, and foreign matter.
+The adhesive shall be water insoluble and shall require no moisture, heat, or other preparation prior to, or after application to, clean, dry surfaces.
 Any other surface conditions or method of application shall be specified.
-There shall be no excessive bleeding of adhesive from the edges of the labels
+There shall be no excessive bleeding of adhesive from the edges of the labels.

 Standard Test Conditions